oVirt/ovirt-site/source/feature/sso.html.md

 ##### SASL solution (method#3)

-*   Do not enhance the security sensitivity of the engine.
-*   Has the potential to handle TGT expiration.
+*   Completely independent from ovirt-engine.
 *   Will not support spice-html5/novnc
 *   Every virtual machine to which SSO should be enabled, must have valid kerberos credentials (service principal name and keytab).

 ###### Preparations

 *   mod_auth_kerb5 is installed at engine to enable kerberos SSO.
+*   Issue kerberos credentials to all VMs.

 ###### Sequence